Make sure you…

 Then I made a mistake that still haunts me to this day.

 That’s it!
 A simple and innocent comment about the weather.

 I grew up in America, where it’s common to have a brief conversation about the weather, sports,

-the government.
+the news.
 Strangers talk to each other all the time because why not??